Branton-Bell/CIND820-GermanCredit/README.md

 _Required Libraries_

-This study relies heavily on **_sci-kit-learn_** but also uses several other established Python libraries.
+This study relies heavily on [scikit-learn](https://scikit-learn.org/stable/) but also uses several other established Python libraries.

 See blank-blank.python for comprehsive list of libraries